-Special Educational Needs and Disability, Information and Advice Service (SENDIASS)
+Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS)

 How can SENDIASS help?

-The North Lincolnshire Special Educational Needs and Disability Information and Advice Service (SENDIASS) is a statutory service.
+The North Lincolnshire Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS) is a statutory service.

 We provide confidential and impartial information, advice and support to parents and carers about issues relating to Special Educational Needs and Disability.
 This includes health and social care matters.
 Our service is free, easy to access and confidential.